Spirituality for Teens: Mindfulness… | Counseling | Therapy

 If you have teens in your life who are struggling with mental health issues like anxiety, depression, substance use, or troubling behaviors, investing in their spiritual growth may make all the difference now and in the transition to adulthood.
 The teenage years are rocky times, and spirituality is shown to be one of the most effective ways to make it through safely.
 If you feel stuck trying to talk about these things with your teens, consider reaching out to a trained therapist who specializes in spirituality.

 The Center for Growth has a number of therapists who work with teens and have a strong spiritual orientation to their work.
-You can schedule an intake appointment by going to our website or by calling the intake line at (215) 922-LOVE x 100 (5683 x 100).
-You can also call the practice founder directly to discuss your particular concerns: Alex Robboy, (267) 324-9564.
+You can self schedule an in-person or virtual therapy session at the Center for Growth by calling (215) 922- LOVE (5683) x 100.

 InPerson Therapy & Virtual Counseling: Child, Teens, Adults, Couples, Family Therapy and Support Groups.
 Anxiety, OCD, Panic Attack Therapy, Depression Therapy, FND Therapy, Grief Therapy, Neurodiversity Counseling, Sex Therapy, Trauma Therapy: Therapy in Providence RI, Philadelphia PA, Ocean City NJ, Santa Fe NM, Mechanicsville VA